twostraws/ControlRoom/README.md

 To try Control Room yourself, download the code and build it through Xcode.
 It’s built using SwiftUI, so you’ll need macOS Catalina in order to run it.
 You will also need Xcode installed, because it relies on the **simctl** command being present – if you see an error that you’re missing the command line tools, go to Xcode's Preferences, choose the Locations tab, then make sure Xcode is selected for Command Line Tools.

 **Warning:** SwiftUI on macOS is a little flaky at times, so I highly recommend you update to the very latest macOS version if you want to avoid any surprises.

-Control Room was written as a personal project to solve an immediate problem, but when [I showed a demo on Twitter](https://twitter.com/twostraws/status/1227619436187803648) a lot folks seemed keen to try it themselves, so here you go.
-I’ve made no attempt to report errors; again, this was originally just for me.

 ## Contribution guide